keen-on-design/vue-flash-message/README.md

 # vue-flash-message

-<p>Simple vue flash alert message component.
-It is made to display a list of messages and give individual control over each message instance and global message storage.
-Component is inspired by old goodies as jGrowl.
-Currently in active development.</p>
+<p>Simple yet flexible vue flash alert message component.
+It is made to display a list of messages and give individual control over each instance and global message storage.
+Component is inspired by old goodies as jGrowl.</p>

 ## Demo & Example
 #### [Live demo](http://test.keen-design.ru/vue-flash-message/)